Skip to main content

 • The destination storage

-About the skip_set_template Option
+About the skip_set_template option

-Method 3: Deployment from Marketplace
+Method 3: Deployment from the Marketplace

-The Cloud Temple Marketplace offers certified and ready-to-use virtual machine images.
+Cloud Temple Marketplace offers certified and ready-to-use virtual machine images.

-Marketplace Image Selection
+Select a Marketplace Image

 Browse the catalog of images available for OpenIaaS.